jju/tome/rules/fartraveller.md

 - **Skills:** Insight, Perception
 - **Tool Proficiencies:** Any one musical instrument or gaming set of your choice, likely something native to your homeland
 - **Languages:** Any one of your choice
-- **Equipment:** One set of traveler's clothes, any one musical instrument or gaming set you are proficient with, poorly wrought maps from your homeland that depict where you are in Faerûn, a small piece of jewelry worth 10 gp in the style of your homeland's craftsmanship, and a pouch containing 5 gp
+- **Equipment:** One set of traveler's clothes, any one musical instrument or gaming set you are proficient with, poorly wrought maps from your homeland that depict where you are in [Nuoro](Nuoro.md), a small piece of jewelry worth 10 gp in the style of your homeland's craftsmanship, and a pouch containing 5 gp

 ### Why Are You Here?